AdobeDocs/experience-platform.it-IT/help/query-service/troubleshooting-guide.md

 INSERT INTO T2 VALUES (2)
 ```

-Se utilizzi l’operatore `NOT EXISTS` , puoi replicare utilizzando l’operatore `NOT IN` utilizzando la seguente query:
+Se utilizzi `NOT EXISTS` è possibile replicare utilizzando `NOT IN` utilizzando la seguente query:

 ```sql
 SELECT ID FROM T1